francesconi/elevated-world/src/README.md

 # Elevated World

-This sample is inspired from [Reinventing the Reader monad](https://fsharpforfunandprofit.com/posts/elevated-world-6).
+This sample is inspired from [Reinventing the Reader monad](https://fsharpforfunandprofit.com/posts/elevated-world-6) and a similar MSSQL implementation written by @toburger.

 ## Using The SQL Analyzer (VS Code)